 Frequently Asked Questions

-Do I need to be experienced?
+Do I need to be an experienced kayaker?

-How many people join your trips?
+How many people on a trip?

 How fit do I have to be?

 You don't have to be an athlete to join our sea kayaking trips; anyone who enjoys some regular exercise can do it.
 We do however; encourage a reasonable level of fitness, as we find this will add to your enjoyment of the trip.
 But don't worry, many people with desk jobs join us too!
 It is also beneficial if you are water confident and a comfortable ocean swimmer.

 How many hours a day do we kayak for?

 On an average day we paddle between 3-5 hours and stop for regular breaks along the way.
 On many of our trips we paddle mostly in the morning and early afternoon arriving in camp in the afternoon with enough time to explore the island, go snorkelling, walking or just relax in a hammock.
 We find the majority of our customers are very pleased with how balanced our kayak trips are.

 Do you supply dry bags to keep our personal gear dry?

 Yes, we supply a 40L personal dry bag per person for the bulk of your gear and a smaller 10-20L dry bag which you can use as a day bag and access whilst paddling.

 How do I know what gear to bring?